rdaggs/neugenes/README.md

 ```bash
 python model.flag_bad_scans.py
 ```
-Watch for bad scans
+Watch for broken tissue and pay attention to expression brightness.
 Some of the contour in the cell expression can be lost if you don't adjust contrast/brightness.